George Clancy (rugby union): Early life

 George Clancy is the son of Seoirse and Helen Clancy.
 He was raised in Bruff and he is the great grandnephew of George Clancy, a former Mayor of Limerick killed during the Irish War of Independence.
 Clancy was educated at St Munchin's College, where his fellow pupils included Marcus Horan and Jerry Flannery.
 He played rugby union for both St Munchin's and Bruff R.F.C.
 He also played both gaelic football and hurling for Bruff GAA.
 Clancy also represented Limerick at hurling.
 Clancy only gave up playing hurling when he was offered an IRFU refereeing contract which prohibited him playing sports that might result in an injury.
 He remains a hurling fan and he was attending a match between Bruff GAA and Ballybrown GAA when he received a phone call from Paddy O'Brien inviting him to referee the opening match of the 2011 Rugby World Cup.
 Clancy has a master's degree in international relations and worked as a tax official with the Revenue Commissioners before becoming a full-time referee.
-Clancy has also lived with type 1 diabetes for over twenty years.
+As of 2015, Clancy had been living with type 1 diabetes for over twenty years.